alainpedro123/bash-scripting-examples/README.md

 23. Define an underscore variable with a message, create a new file, use underscore variable to Append to this new file and display.
 24. Let Command Arithmetic
 25. Using "expr" perform 4 Basic Operators: Add, Subtract, Multiply, Divide

-31. Increment a variable 3 times with Increment Operator
-32. Decrement a variable 3 times with Decrement Operator
-33. Echo Number Modulus Second Number
-34. Echo Number to Exponent of Second Number
-35. Expr Command for Math
-36. Double Parenthesis for Math
-37. Double Parenthesis with Dollar Operator Assign to Variable
-38. Multiplication has Precedence Over Addition Regardless of Order
-39. Combine Two Strings In One Line With Variables
-40. Combine Three Strings In One Line With Variables
-41. Plus Equal Operator Combine Strings
-42. Create Multi-Line String Variable with HEREDOC
-43. Cat Multi-Line HEREDOC Text
-44. If Conditional Statement
-45. Logical And in Conditional Statement
-46. Logical Or in Conditional Statement
-47. If Elif Else Conditional Statement
-48. Nesting If Conditions
-49. Equal vs Double Equal Operator
-50. Test Not Equal Strings
-51. Test Two Strings Before or After alphabetically
-52. Test String is Null
-53. Test String is Not-Null
-54. Test Numerical Comparisons Greater then, Less then
-55. Test Numerical Compare Greater Then Or Equal, Less Than Or Equal
-56. Test Compare Numbers Are Equal
-57. Test Compare Numbers Are Not-equal
-58. Test File Exists
-59. Test File Is Not Zero Size
-60. Test File Is A Directory
-61. File Is A Symbolic Link
-62. Test File Has Read Permission
-63. Test File Has Write Permission
-64. Test File Has Execute Permission
-65. Case Conditional Statement With Numbers
-66. Case Conditional Statement With Strings
-67. Case Conditional Statement With Wildcards
-68. Execute a Command With Backticks
-69. Execute a Command in a Dollar Parenthesis Variable
-70. Execute a Command and Capture STDOUT
-71. Execute a Command And Capture STDERR
-72. Execute a Command And Capture Return Code
-73. Bash Exec Command Hello World
-74. Eval Command
-75. For Loop List of Values
-76. For Loop on Range of Numbers
-77. For Loop Output of Command
-78. For Loop Files in Directory
-79. For Loop with Conditional Break
-80. For Loop with Conditional Continue
-81. While Loop With Integer Counter
-82. Until Loop Based on File Size
-83. Create an Array Variable Access by Index
-84. Create an Associative Array Variable Access by Index
-85. Accessing Array Members with Loop
-86. Time a Command
-87. Print Date
-88. Print Date With Format
-89. Print Seconds Elapsed for Block of Code
-90. Read Text From File, Print to Screen
-91. Read Text From File, If Condition Print to Screen
-92. Basic Read Command
-93. Read Command Into Array
-94. Read Command with Delimiter
-95. Read Command with Timeout
-96. Menu Option with Select Command
-97. Menu Option With Select Command From Array Variable
-98. Split String By Space
-99. Split String By Custom Delimiter
-100. Split String into Array Variable
-101. Split String by Multi-Byte Delimiter
-102. Parse Command Line Options with Position
-103. Parse Command Line Options With Shift Command
+26. Increment a variable 3 times with Increment Operator
+27. Decrement a variable 3 times with Decrement Operator
+28. Combine Strings In One Line With Variables
+29. Create Multi-Line String Variable with HEREDOC
+30. Cat Multi-Line HEREDOC Text
+31. Test if File exists
+32. Test if File is not zero size.
+33. Test if File is a Directory
+34. Test if a file is A Symbolic Link
+35. Test if a File has Permission: Read, Write, Execute .
+Case Conditional Statement With Numbers
+.
+Case Conditional Statement With Strings
+.
+Case Conditional Statement With Wildcards
+.
+Execute a Command With Backticks
+.
+Execute a Command in a Dollar Parenthesis Variable
+.
+Execute a Command and Capture STDOUT
+.
+Execute a Command And Capture STDERR
+.
+Execute a Command And Capture Return Code
+.
+Bash Exec Command Hello World
+.
+Eval Command
+.
+For Loop List of Values
+.
+For Loop on Range of Numbers
+.
+For Loop Output of Command
+.
+For Loop Files in Directory
+.
+For Loop with Conditional Break
+.
+For Loop with Conditional Continue
+.
+While Loop With Integer Counter
+.
+Until Loop Based on File Size
+.
+Create an Array Variable Access by Index
+.
+Create an Associative Array Variable Access by Index .
+Accessing Array Members with Loop
+.
+Time a Command
+.
+Print Date
+.
+Print Date With Format
+.
+Print Seconds Elapsed for Block of Code
+.
+Read Text From File, Print to Screen
+.
+Read Text From File, If Condition Print to Screen
+.
+Basic Read Command
+.
+Read Command Into Array
+.
+Read Command with Delimiter
+.
+Read Command with Timeout
+.
+Menu Option with Select Command
+.
+Menu Option With Select Command From Array Variable .
+Split String By Space
+.
+Split String By Custom Delimiter
+1. Split String into Array Variable
+1. Split String by Multi-Byte Delimiter
+1. Parse Command Line Options with Position
+1. Parse Command Line Options With Shift Command
 104. Parse Command Line Using GetOpt
 105. Read Password from Stdin, Without Printing it
 106. Pipe Command Example